Democratic candidates Beto O'Rourke, Julian Castro make campaign stops in Austin

-AUSTIN, Texas — Democratic candidates Beto O'Rourke and Julian Castro will both be making campaign stops in Austin on Friday.
+AUSTIN, Texas — Democratic candidates Beto O'Rourke and Julian Castro both made campaign stops in Austin on Friday.

-Castro will host a meet and greet at Cheer Up Charlies located at 900 Red River St. at 7 p.m. on Friday.
+The Texas Democratic Party hosted a meet-and-greet with Castro at Cheer Up Charlies at 7 p.m. on Friday.

-Castro won't be accepting donations, but there will be a cost to get into the event.
-You can buy tickets by clicking here.
+There was a cost to get into the event, and the money will go to the Texas Democrats.

 The Democratic candidates from Texas participated in the first Democratic debate for the 2020 elections on Wednesday.